andremann/SKG-IF/docs/source/grants.rst

 Title
 ----
-:Description: Title of the project.
+:Description: Title of the grant.
 :Type: String
 :Use: mandatory, (1)